Dragyn85/TextureArrayOranizer/README.md

 3. Select a filename for the Texture array output.
 4. Expand the sets List and add a new set with the + button.
 5. Add the different textures to the set
+6. <b>The textures needs to be the same resolution</b>
-6. Create an Texture array with the button.
+7. Create an Texture array with the button.
-7. The different Texture arrays will be output to the designated folder with the filename followed by a suffix to indicate which type it is for, abledo, normal, AO.
+8. The different Texture arrays will be output to the designated folder with the filename followed by a suffix to indicate which type it is for, abledo, normal, AO.
-8. Create a new material with from the <b>"PBR_Texture_Array_URP_Lit_Shader"</b>.
+9. Create a new material with from the <b>"PBR_Texture_Array_URP_Lit_Shader"</b>.
 Add the different Texture arrays to the material.
-9. On a the gameobject with the material and renderer, place a <b>SelectW</b> component.
+10. On a the gameobject with the material and renderer, place a <b>SelectW</b> component.
 Use the slider to switch between the different textures slices.

 That's it!
 Enjoy the improved performance!
 The shader included can be expanded on if you need other effects.

+Feel free to come with sugesstions of features needed to make it more complete.
+I wanted a minimalistic tool to easily keep your texture organized and performant and also easy to update the Texture arrays you create.